How can you store data in Android and iOS? Which databases and native solutions are available?

-João is a passionate iOS and Android developer with strong attention to detail that has yielded great apps.
-He has delivered many projects for millions of users, for both startups and big companies, and he's worked extensively on the back end and API integrations.
-He has a very positive attitude and works well both alone and on teams.Show More
+João is a passionate iOS and Android developer.
+With a strong attention to detail, he has created many great apps and has delivered many projects for millions of users, both startups and big companies.
+João has worked extensively on back-end and API integrations.
+A positive attitude allows him to create on his own and also in teams.Show More

 Looking for Mobile App Developers?

 Looking for Mobile App Developers?
 Check out Toptal’s mobile app developers.

 Toptal Connects the Top 3% of Freelance Talent All Over The World.